-Here are top eight items that should be on your safety checklist—and the list of supervisors and work crews:
+Here are top seven items that should be on your safety checklist—and the list of supervisors and work crews:

 - Use Personal Fall Protection: Ensure that personal fall protection equipment is available and accessible at all sites, that everyone is training in using them, and that wearing them is mandatory for any rooftop work.

 - Comply with all OSHA Fall Protection Guidelines: Check that you have guardrails, skylight cages, safety nets and other protective equipment as required by OSHA regulations—or face stiff penalties, lawsuits and, most importantly, injury or even death.